jupyterhub/jupyterhub/docs/source/reference/services.md

 You are then free to use the returned user information to take appropriate action.

-HubAuth also caches the Hub's response for some seconds, configurable by the `cookie_cache_max_age` setting (default: five minutes).
+HubAuth also caches the Hub's response for a number of seconds, configurable by the `cookie_cache_max_age` setting (default: five minutes).

 If your service would like to make further requests _on behalf of users_,